Jack Tatum: College career

-Tatum visited a number of universities before starting his collegiate career with The Ohio State University Buckeyes.
+Tatum visited a number of universities before starting his collegiate career with Ohio State University Buckeyes.
 Head coach Woody Hayes recruited Tatum as a running back.
 However, assistant coach Lou Holtz convinced Hayes to switch Tatum to defensive back during Tatum's freshman season.
 Tatum was used by the Buckeyes to cover the opposing team's best wide receiver, but he also was used occasionally as a linebacker due to the nature of his hits and his innate ability to bring down even the biggest fullback or tight end.
 He first became known to college football observers as a sophomore when he helped limit All-American Leroy Keyes during a 13–0 upset against the Purdue Boilermakers during the early part of the 1968 season.

-Tatum was a first-team All-Big Ten in 1968, 1969 and 1970.
+Tatum was a first-team All-Big Ten in 1968, 1969, and 1970.
 In his final two seasons he was a unanimous All-American.
 In 1970, he was selected as the National Defensive Player of the Year and was among the top vote getters for the Heisman Trophy, which is awarded to the athlete considered to have been the nation's best college football player that year.
-Tatum helped lead the Buckeyes to a 27–2 record in his three seasons as a starter, with two national championship appearances, two Big Ten titles and two national championships in 1968 and 1970.
-In the storied rivalry between Ohio State and Michigan, Tatum and his fellow Buckeyes won in 1968 by the score of 50–14, lost in 1969 by 24–12, and won again in 1970 by 20–9.
+Tatum helped lead the Buckeyes to a 27–2 record in his three seasons as a starter, with two national championship appearances, two Big Ten titles and a national championship in 1968.
+In the storied rivalry between Ohio State and Michigan, Tatum and his fellow Buckeyes won in 1968 (50–14), lost in 1969 (24–12), and won again in 1970 (20–9).

 Tatum was inducted into the Ohio State Varsity O Hall of Fame in 1981 and into the College Football Hall of Fame in 2004.
 In 2001, Ohio State head coach Jim Tressel instituted the "Jack Tatum Hit of the Week Award", given to the player who had the most impressive defensive hit of the game.
 Upon hearing of his death, Tressel said, "We have lost one of our greatest Buckeyes."